Student-Athlete Advising & Tutoring

 The tutors will be available for the entire sessions listed below.
 If you are unable to attend the offered dates and times below, please email Katie McGann, Associate Athletics Director (firstname.lastname@example.org).
 Efforts will be made to try and find the student-athlete the help they need.

 WINTER 2017 Tutoring Schedule - Updated 1/19/17

-Location: All tutoring will be held in the main Athletic Department conference room on the 4th floor of RIMAC.
+Location: All tutoring will be held in the Athletics Department Conference Room - 4th Floor of RIMAC in Athletics Department suite.

 -Math & Chemistry Tutoring: This is dedicated time for homework and drop-in questions in these specific subjects.
 A tutor with expertise in the specific subject area will be available during the entire session.
 Depending on the number of student-athletes who attend, one-on-one help may or may not be feasible in this setting.